xemu-project/xdb/README.md

 Xbox Database
 =============

 An open-source [original Xbox game console](https://en.wikipedia.org/wiki/Xbox_(console)) metadata archive.
-This data set was originally collected to track title compatibility on [xemu](https://xemu.app), and is growing to become useful for other purposes.
+This data set was originally collected to track title compatibility for [xemu](https://xemu.app), and is growing to become useful for other purposes.

 **Disclaimer**: All product names, logos, and brands are property of their respective owners.
 All company, product and service names and images here are for identification purposes only.